Associate Professor (senior researcher)

 Motor Neuron Death in Amyotrophic Lateral Sclerosis

 Amyotrophic lateral sclerosis (ALS) is the more common motor neuron disease.
 ALS is an always fatal neurodegenerative disease characterized by the death of motor neurons in the brain stem and spinal cord, as well as pyramidal neurons in the motor cortex.
 The progressive death of motor neurons in the spinal cord and brain stem leads to weakness and eventually death due to respiratory failure.
 In spite of significant advances in the understanding of genetic causes of the disease, the pathogenesis of ALS remains largely unknown and highly controversial.
 Riluzole and more recently edaravone are the only two FDA approved drugs for the treatment of ALS.
 Riluzole provides small but consistent protection for ALS patients and animal models of the disease.
 The protective effect of riluzole was originally attributed to its anti-glutamate effects.
 More recently, the protective effect has been attributed to the prevention of motor neuron membrane hyper-excitability.
 However, the mechanism by which riluzole is protective in ALS remains unknown.
 We reported that riluzole has no direct effects on cultured motor neurons, but its protection was mediate by enhancing astrocyte production of trophic factors.
-In addition, this stimulating effect of riluzole was short living.
+However, this stimulating effect of riluzole was short living.
 Long-term incubation of astrocytes and Schwann cells with riluzole results in an abolishment of the enhancement.
 Oral administration of riluzole to mice also results in short- term stimulation of trophic factor production, while long-term administration of the drug decreases the production of trophic factors to control or even below control levels.
-The goal of our research is to determine whether the discontinuous treatment with riluzole might provide a better therapeutic approach for ALS.
-We are currently investigating the effects of riluzole on astrocytes and motor neurons derived from human inducible pluripotent stem cells (iPSC) generated from healthy (control) and ALS patients.
-This research is performed in collaboration with Dr. Brain Kaspar and Kathrin Meyer (Nationwide Children Hospital, Columbus, Ohio), and David Hendrix (Oregon State University).
+The goal of our research is to determine the signaling pathways activated by responsible for the short-term protective effect and the long-term inhibitory effects.
+The main goal is to improve the therapeutic effects of riluzole by discontinuous administration or by inhibition of the inhibitory effects.
+We are currently investigating the effects of riluzole on astrocytes and motor neurons derived from human inducible neuroprogenitor cells (iNSC) generated from healthy individuals (control) and ALS patients.
+This research is performed in collaboration with Dr. Kathrin Meyer (Nationwide Children Hospital, Columbus, Ohio), and David Hendrix (Oregon State University).

 Figure 1.
 Peroxynitrite-induced apoptosis in PC12 cells